 The physical and mental health and wellbeing of our people is of the highest importance to us.
-It is much more than simply making sure there is an absence of ill health.
-It is helping to generate a culture of physical, emotional and psychological wellness.
-To reflect our focus on health and wellbeing we have a dedicated team in place who work closely with managers, at all levels, to ensure they are confident and well equipped to better support their staff.
-We have a range of wellbeing support such as occupational health, physiotherapy, counselling and traumatic incident debriefing, as well as stress management support.
-In addition, we have a trained network of staff who are able to effectively signpost colleagues who approach them for guidance, advice and support for both physical and mental wellbeing.
+It is much more than simply making sure there is an absence of ill health; it is helping to generate a culture of physical, emotional, and psychological wellness.
+To reflect our focus on health and wellbeing we have a team dedicated to health and wellbeing support, who work closely with managers at all levels to ensure they are confident and well equipped to support their staff.